Rolive0712/VSCode-LayeredArchitecture/DotNetCoreApp.UI/readme.md

  * AspNetCoreModule" will be available as dev machine has .net core sdk.
  * create application pool configured to "No Managed Code" and "network service"
  * Create new website and map it to this new app pool.
+ * now browse app from IIS. it should run fine. if below error appears,
+* "One or more errors occurred.
+(Webpack dev middleware failed because of an error while loading 'aspnet-webpack'.
+Error was: Error:      Cannot find module 'aspnet-webpack'"

+All works fine.
+Now lets separate the API part by creating new API project and adding JWT support on it to secure the API.
+* run dotnet new webapi -n "DotNetCore.API"